shillpi/kubernetes/README.md

 4. List the current namespaces in a cluster:
   > kubectl get namespaces

-5. List all pods in ps output format:
+5. List all pods in current namespace in ps output format:
 > kubectl get pods

 6. kubectl -n “namespace name” get pods